Jepunen/FisherKing1.0/README.md

 # FisherKing1.0
-Video of the application running: https://youtu.be/ZBCHjkihEow
+Video showcasing the application: https://youtu.be/ZBCHjkihEow